scheuerell-lab/lab-meeting/2021/10-20/README.md

 * SAFS grad student symposium (GSS) is Nov 4 in Anderson Hall

+* Kelly will give a practice talk today in preparation for GSS

 * Conference abstracts need to be approved by CRU HQ; please plan to have Mark review them well in advance of their submission date